Florida is a franchise filing state. The annual Florida franchise filing fee is $100.

 Visit our interactive franchise registration map and learn more about state franchise laws, FDD registration states, and required franchise filings.

-To learn more about how we can help you with your franchise registrations and growing your franchise in South Carolina and across the United States, contact us at (800) 976-4904 or contact us.
+To learn more about how we can help you with your franchise registrations and growing your franchise in Florida and across the United States, contact us at (800) 976-4904 or contact us.